HaaseLab/PICB/README.md

 **Seeds** and **primary multimapping windows** overlapping **seeds** merge into **cores**.
 Standalone **seeds** are also considered **cores**. **Cores** not overlapping with a **seed** are being filtered out as their transcription cannot be verified.

 In the next step **secondary alignments** are processed identically as primary multimapping alignments.
-This step is dependent on whether `PICBload` loaded the secondary alignments (parameter *IS.SECONDARY.ALIGNEMNT*).
+This step is dependent on whether `PICBload` loaded the secondary alignments (parameter *IS.SECONDARY.ALIGNMENT*).

 | Parameter Name | Possible Values | Default Value | Explanation |
 |----------------|-----------------|---------------|-------------|